Sunday, June 30, 2024

 case node(x, xs') suppose xs_xxs {

-definition {msort,first, length, length}
+with definition {msort, first, length, length}

 have xs_0: length(xs') = 0